 The title of Focus Taiwan‘s article is “Taiwan emerging as international tourist destination: U.S. travel writer” but the first line of the piece they’re copying says “Taiwan is not a typical destination for Westerners yet it is popular with Chinese visitors.”
 I’m not one to pick on headlines for being misleading (especially since Focus Taiwan‘s title is technically true), but the content of the piece does even more to make it sound like the international people who wish to flock to Taiwan aren’t people from China, but Western countries.
 And we all know that’s just not true.

-This is just another example in a long line of Taiwan’s yellow journalism, most recently exemplified in Apple Daily‘s coverage of a sexual assault charge.
+This is just another example in a long line of Taiwan’s yellow journalism, most recently exemplified in Apple Daily‘s coverage of a this is not a dating site.
 Not that I’m a huge fan of The Huffington Post, either, but at least they had the good sense to take the article down 20 hours after it was posted, after seeing Lintz get so slammed with criticism on Twitter from people living in Taiwan that she systematically blocked anyone saying anything about the piece’s [lack of] accuracy.

 Then, an hour after The Huffington Post pulled the piece, Focus Taiwan put up theirs, with no links and minimal quotes.
 Somehow, after The Huffington Post posted a factually-inaccurate badly-written article, Focus Taiwan (again, Taiwan’s century-old state-run media group) still managed to write an article that makes their journalistic integrity look even sadder than The Huffington Post‘s, which is really saying something.